 I may be a good person by some people’s standards but the reality is that any sin seperates us from God.
 God is holy and he cannot tolerate sin and so we have a problem, we may long for the kingdom of God but we can’t exist in it unless we can be sinless.
 People wonder why God doesn’t remove suffering and violence form the world now but we need to realize that the only way for him to do that is to change all of us.
 The good news is that one day he will.

 There is good news.
 The Bible says that Jesus took the sin of the world on himself when he died on the cross (1 Peter 2.24).
 He took our place so that we can be free of our sin.
 I can exist in the kingdom of God, not because I am worthy, but because of the love and grace of God.
 When Jesus returns, those who have called on him to save them, who have asked him to forgive their sins and who have turned to follow him will be transformed into a people who are sinless and pure.
 We can live with God forever on the new earth as a changed people in a world where there is no more death or sorrow or crying or pain.
 I am so looking forward to

 But how will we live in the meantime?
 Will we accept God’s grace and forgiveness but live in a way that pleases us only or will we work with God that we might begin to be transformed into people who are becoming more and more ready to live in the physical presence of the most holy God?

-This video clip and thoughts are another example of the creative communication we use in our services.
+This video clip and thoughts are another example of the creative communication we an use in explaining the Christian faith.